house-of-abbey/scratch_vhdl/docs/crypto.md

 As already mentioned, this demonstration is limited by comparison with a real cryptographic product.
 Here are some of the limits:

+1. Both ends of the communication line are co-located on the same FPGA board.
+Typically the encrypted message would be transmitted between locations, e.g. over the air.
-1. There is no provision to enter a _key_ and change the way the sequence of `0`s and `1`s is generated for the key material feeding the XOR gates.
+2. There is no provision to enter a _[key](https://en.wikipedia.org/wiki/Key_(cryptography))_ and change the way the sequence of `0`s and `1`s is generated for the key material feeding the XOR gates.
-2. The key material generator needs to have much more 'entropy', meaning a bigger pool of randomness to extract the key sequence from.
+3. The key material generator needs to have much more '[entropy](https://en.wikipedia.org/wiki/Entropy_%28computing%29)' (or for the really keen see this [reference](https://en.wikipedia.org/wiki/Entropy_(information_theory))), meaning a bigger pool of randomness to extract the key sequence from.
-3. Synchronisation is provided by a net across the transmission line where the message is encrypted.
+4. Synchronisation is provided by a net across the transmission line where the message is encrypted.
 This is unrealistic, so what alternatives might be used?
 E.g. start of message, but that's not helpful in a continuous data stream.
 Or derivation of the key material from a source known at both ends, e.g. the cipher text?
-4. Both ends of the communication line are co-located on the same FPGA board.
-Typically the encrypted message would be transmitted between locations, e.g. over the air.
+That is known as a [self-synchronizing stream cipher](https://en.wikipedia.org/wiki/Stream_cipher#Self-synchronizing_stream_ciphers).
-5. The ability to turn off encryption would ordinarily be omitted as it represents a risk where user error is concerned.
+5. The ability to turn off encryption represents a risk where user error is concerned.
-6. There is no attempt to maintain separation of encrypted and unencrypted paths to prevent any shorts causing compromise.
+6. There is no attempt to maintain [separation of encrypted and unencrypted paths](https://en.wikipedia.org/wiki/Red/black_concept) to prevent any shorts causing compromise.

 ## Elaboration with Vivado